MohsinR11/urban-mobility-intelligence-bangalore/README.md

 ## ⭐ If this project helped you

 Give it a star.
-It took 4 weeks to build and helps others understand what a real end-to-end analytics project looks like.
+It took a whole week to build and helps others understand what a real end-to-end analytics project looks like.